Forms and Applications

 • Why apply?
 In addition to being recognized for your outstanding 4-H career, each Key Award recipient receives a framed certificate and a Key Award pin

 • How do you apply?
-In order to receive the 4-H Key Award you must complete an application process.
+To receive the 4-H Key Award you must complete an application process.
 Follow the steps in the application process below:

 • Complete the Scholarship for the Key Award Application found here: Key Award Application – Updated 2019